redox-os/book/src/ch08-01-advanced-build.md

 The recipes produce Redox-specific executables.
 At the end of the build process, these executables are installed inside the QEMU image.

-The `relibc` (Redox C Library) provide the Redox system calls to any software.
+The `relibc` (Redox C Library) provides the Redox system calls to any software.

 - [OSDev article on cross-compiling](https://wiki.osdev.org/Why_do_I_need_a_Cross_Compiler%3F)